RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 #### Dictionaries
 Dictionaries are collections of key-value pairs.
 They are comma-delimited and enclosed with `{}` curly braces.
 Empty elements are not allowed (in other words, trailing commas are not allowed).

-Keys and values are seprated by `:` colons.
+Keys and values are separated by `:` colons.
 Both keys and values may be of any type, including other collections, and dictionaries may contain keys and values of multiple types.
 To reduce parsing overhead and ensure maximum generality, keys are NOT required to be unique by the format.

 Note that dictionary keys can be annotated with type labels, as can their values.